cmu-db/noisepage/script/micro_bench/README.md

 The script checks whether the performance of the benchmark has decreased by a certain amount compared to the average performance from the last 30 days.

+The script will send the results to incrudibles-production.db.pdl.cmu.edu where they will be stored in TimescaleDB.
+The results will be visualized at [stats.noise.page](https://stats.noise.page).

 ## Requirements

 This script assumes that you have numactl package installed.